gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 _Clean Code_ by Robert C. Martin is a seminal programming book.
 A whole generation of developers, including myself, became better programmers by following the book's advice.
-But after almost twenty years, does the book still hold up to its high standards, are there better alternatives nowadays - or was some advice given by _Clean Code_ bad?
+But after almost twenty years, does the book still hold up to its high standards?
+Was some advice given by _Clean Code_ always bad?
+Are there better alternatives nowadays?

-To be fair, the author himself claims in the preface that the "some recommendations in the book are controversial and people might disagree".
-In this article I try to disagree :smile: and give my opinion about the high and low points.
+To be fair, the author himself claims in the preface that "some recommendations in the book are controversial and people might disagree".
+In this article I try to disagree and give my opinion about the highs and lows.

 ## The Good

-Besides the book's programming recommendations, I think the greatest achievement of the book is coining the term **Clean Code** and creating awareness about code
+Besides the book's programming guidance, I think the greatest achievement of the book is coining the term **Clean Code** and creating the necessary awareness about code quality in general:
-quality:

 > _The only way to go fast is to go well_ - Uncle Bob

-Especially young developers like me profited heavily from this insight and I truly believe this made the developers' world a better place.
 The impact of the book in the programming world is second to none.

-- general, foundational tips

-  - good names for functions, variables (searchable, intention-revealing names)
-  - good comments

-- comes up with great thoughts/ideas:

-  - the boy scout rule
-  - command query separation
-  - DRY (Don't Repeat Yourself), no duplication
+All of a sudden code quality, readability and maintainability were subject of discussion for developer teams.
+I truly believe this made the developers' world a better place.

+The book itself is full of great programming advice, mainly written in Java but applicable in other programming languages as well.
+It's especially valuable for new programmers, starting the craft.
+You will find foundational tips regarding functions and variable names that they should be intention-revealing and searchable.
+Or explanations what makes a good comment and when should you better rewrite the code.
+Other timeless ideas like the _DRY_ principle (Don't Repeat Yourself), _Command-Query separation_ and the nice metaphor with the _boy scout rule_ are also presented.

+Additionally, numerous useful programming practices are given.
+Senior developers take them for granted but junior developers need to learn them first, e.g.:

-- exception handling (don't pass null, don't return null, use unchecked exceptions)
+- _exception handling_: You should not pass null or return null.
+Use unchecked exceptions
-- unit testing (FIRST, fast, independent, repeatable, self-validation, timely)
+- _unit testing_: A test should be FIRST(fast, independent, repeatable,
-  - one assert per test
-- good topic like Single Responsibility Principle, Cohesion and Coupling (unfortunately the books fails to deliver good explanations and does not provide good examples) -> I know from my own experience come up with good code examples is hard!
-- SOLID principles
+  self-validated, timely) and should only have one assertion.
+- _Single Responsibility Principle_
+- prefer pure functions, i.e. functions without side-effects

+At the very end the book contains a long list of worth knowing code smells.
+It's not only important to know how to write good code but also how to detect bad code.

+All the above makes _Clean Code_ an invaluable resource for all new programmers.

 ## The Bad

+Alas, this book is not perfect and it has flaws.
+Flaws surface, especially when there are million readers.

+three main things

+- deprecated topics like formatting, only Java examples, missing new modern programming styles like functional programming
+- bad, wordy code examples
+- examples disregard the books own advice

+TODO

-- lenghty and hard to comprehend code examples
+- wordy and hard to comprehend code examples

 - function should be small and even smaller